LudeeD/nota/README.md

 - Create a folder for your notes (optional)
 - Add a Environment Variable NOTA_FOLDER that points to the folder
 - You are good to go !

+# API

+- nota init
+    - initializes the NOTA folders
+    - Status: _Buggy_

+- nota list
+    - list available notas
+    - Status: _TODO_

+- nota new <NAME>
+    - <NAME> is optional
+    - if <NAME> is provided use it to create nota
+    - if not create a new one under Daily/<CurrentDay>
+    - Status: _Buggy_

+- nota add <PATH>
+    - <PATH> is required
+    - adds an existing markdown file to the nota folder
+    - storing their metadata in the nota index
+    - Status: _Buggy_

+- nota update <NAME>
+    - updates the NOTA by adding their metadata to the index
+    - Status: _TODO_

+- nota export <NAME>
+    - <NAME> is optional
+    - exports the nota into the specific format, right now HTML
+    - Status: _Buggy_